Samkth123/KTH-md/Growth/Session 3/What is a pivot.md

 **Inte viktigt info, bara intro till nästa del:** In sum, we found that the type of strategic change selected depended on the relationship between the favorability of the new information that triggered decision-making and the decision-makers’ beliefs about their firm's strategy.
 But not all strategic changes produced a pivot.
 By analyzing each firm's pattern of decision-making over time, we assessed how and when decisions about strategic change accumulated into a pivot and reoriented the firms’ strategy.
 ### WHEN DOES STRATEGIC CHANGE BECOME A PIVOT?

+When entrepreneurial firms chose to change their strategies, they changed only one element in their strategies at a time.
+- But this occurred within the context of multiple, independently triggered decisions.
+- They did not, in one decision, opt for a complete strategic reorientation through the reallocation or restructuring of activities, resources, and attention.

+Firm strategies evolved as decision-makers made strategy exits and additions after new information acquired during the process of developing new innovations triggered strategic decision-making.
+- When firms chose to make a strategic exit, they left a significant gap in their strategies, which was left unaddressed until decision-makers confronted a new opportunity and opted to make a strategic addition that could address this strategy gap